 Fundamental operations of algebra; linear and quadratic equations and inequalities; exponents and polynomials; rational expressions; radicals and fractional exponents; graph of a straight line; linear and quadratic system of equations; conic sections; exponential and logarithmic functions.
-(L) Prerequisite: MATH 50 or equivalent with a grade of "C" or higher.
-(L,M)
+Prerequisite: MATH 50.
+(L)